Recruitment Metrics

 • Tailoring job descriptions and sourcing channels: Analyzing this metric allows you to fine-tune your job descriptions and sourcing channels.
 If you're not receiving enough applications, you may need to optimize your job descriptions to better attract qualified candidates or explore new sourcing channels to expand your reach.

-Recruitment Metric 7: Cost per Hire
+Recruitment Metrics 7: Cost per Hire

 When it comes to recruitment, managing your allocated hiring budget is crucial for optimizing your hiring process.

-Key Benefits of Tracking Cost per Hire
+What Are The Key Benefits of Tracking Cost Per Hire?

 • Identify areas of high recruitment costs and explore opportunities for budget optimization